 During first few weeks, after I would post, I felt like I was doing good work.
 I was getting the word out, the first step to change.
 This past week however I couldn't bring myself to type another black boy's name who had been shot and killed by a police officer who would later be acquitted.
-I kept thinking that, this will be the week where there is no blood spilled because they were existing while also being black but every week there was a name.
+I kept thinking that, this will be the week where there is no blood spilled because "they were existing while also being black" but every week there was a name.
 Jordan Edward's, Darius Smith, Brendan Hester, remembering Kalief Browder...

 Then there was gender.
 Trans students losing their rights, women afraid they would lose their healthcare, teens not being allowed to attend school because of their ethnic hair.
 Of course some of these stories did eventually end happily but not enough.

-Do you want to know how long I was worked on this project before I began to feel hopeless?
+Do you want to know how long I was working on this project before I began to feel hopeless?
 3 weeks.
 That's all it took for me to feel like I wasn't doing good work but shouting into an endless void of hate, ignorance, and institutionalized discrimination.
 What we are up against is hundreds of years of calculated inequality that will not disappear just because we want it to or because it is the right thing to do.

 We are in a time where antiquated prejudice ideals are fighting to remain as part of our nation.
-Where tradition is being pushed as the norm but I have to say, just because we have done it that way before doesn't mean we need continue.
+Where tradition is being pushed as the norm but I have to say, just because we have done it that way before doesn't mean we need to continue.
 Tradition should not be synonymous with oppression.